 Facilitate a vibrant sector for the production of ICT goods and services

-Assist developing countries, and in particular the least developed countries, in building vibrant sectors for the development of ICT content and services to support both economic growth and social wellbeing.
+Continuously assist developing countries, and in particular the least developed countries, in building vibrant sectors for the development of ICT infrastructure, content and services to support both economic growth and social wellbeing.

 Raise awareness among SMMEs about business opportunities and challenges in the ICT producing sector, including in ICT services and ICT-enabled services.